mgsrichard/kickstarter-analysis/Written_Report_Template.md

 ### Limitations in the Data
 The limitations I can see to this dataset are that it is drawn from only one crowdsourcing site, and that it mixes currencies.
 Kickstarter is one of many crowsourcing sites, and it's possible that there are biases about who chooses which sites for which projects.
 Are theater campaigns more or less likely to be launched here, and more or less likely to be viewed by the theater community and its supporters?
 I don't know.
 There could be many unknown factors in the selection of the crowdsourcing site.
 Secondly, we have considered money amounts from around the world without doing any currency conversions, so it's possible that we are not always comparing apples to apples in the data.
 Does an Australian dollar have the same feel, the same buying power, as a US dollar or a British pound?
-As far as I can tell we don't have data from Japan or India where the basic unit of currency is more comparable to our cents than our dollars, so it seems that at least we are not off in scale.
+As far as I can tell we don't have data from countries like Japan or India where the basic unit of currency is more comparable to our cents than our dollars, so it seems that at least we are not off in scale.

 ### Other Possible Analyses